Install KVM (QEMU) on CentOS 7 / RHEL 7

 Once you’ve issued the above command, virt-install will create a virtual machine and starts virt viewer console for OS installation.

-Type the following command in terminal in GUI mode.
+Type the following command in the terminal in GUI mode.

-You may be asked to enter password, if you don’t have root access.
+You may be asked to enter a password if you don’t have root access.

 Once it is opened, right-click on localhost(QEMU) and Click on New.
-Virtual Machine Manager will start a new wizard for creating virtual machine, you will find no difficulty in using this graphical mode.
+Virtual Machine Manager will start a new wizard for creating a virtual machine.
+You will find no difficulty in using this graphical mode.

-Step 1: You would require to name your virtual machine, in the same window, you would be asked to choose how would you like to install the operating system.
-Here i chose to install it from ISO image or CD-ROM.
+Step 1: You would require naming your virtual machine, in the same window, you would be asked to choose how would you like to install the operating system.
+Here I chose to install it from ISO image or CD-ROM.

-Step 2: Enter the location of ISO image as physical CD-ROM pass through is not supported by hypervisor, do not forget to choose operating system type and version.
+Step 2: Enter the location of ISO image as the physical CD-ROM pass through is not supported by the hypervisor, do not forget to choose operating system type and version.

-Step 3: Configure CPU and memory for virtual machine.
+Step 3: Configure CPU and memory for the virtual machine.

-Step 5: Summary of all the settings, click on advanced settings to select bridged networking in order to allow virtual machine to communicate outside network.
-Click on Finish.
+Step 5: Summary of all the settings, click on advanced settings to select bridged networking to allow the virtual machine to communicate outside the network.

-With the Virtual Machine Manger, you can perform vm’s life cylcle actions such as start, power off, reset, clone and migration by right clicking on selected virtual machine.
+With the Virtual Machine Manager, you can perform VM’s life cycle actions such as start, power off, reset, clone and migration by right-clicking on the selected virtual machine.

-Managing virtual machine using virt manager is very simple, you can just click on “bulp” icon in the vm console.
+Managing virtual machine using virt manager is very simple, you can just click on “bulb” icon in the VM console.
 Here you can add, modify and remove devices.